Desserts

 4 cups milk

 Drain cherries.
 Save 1 cup of juice.
 Bring rest of juice to boil.
 Combine sugar, salt, and cornstarch with reserved cold juice and stir into hot juice.
 Cook until thick and clear.
 Add cherries and bring to boil.
 Put 2 qts. cherries into each of three pans (16x10x2 inches).
 Combine dry ingredients for batter into mixer bowl.
 Add shortening, milk, and eggs.
 Beat 30 seconds at low speed of mixer.
 Scrape bottom of bowl.
 Increase speed to medium and beat 30 seconds longer.
 Spread 1/3 of batter on each pan evenly.
-Bake at 350° for 45 to 50 minutes.
+Bake at 350 degrees for 45 to 50 minutes.
 Serve warm with whipped cream or ice cream.
 Makes 50 servings.

 Vanilla Pudding